nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Hotel Staff requests to delete a patient from the system.
+1. Hotel Staff requests to delete a patient from Covigent.
 2. Covigent deletes the patient and removes the patient from the room he/she is residing in.
 3. Covigent shows the details of the deleted patient.

 Use case ends.

 **Extensions**
 * 2a.
-Covigent realizes the patient does not exist in the system.
+Covigent realizes the patient does not exist.
     * 2a1.
 Covigent displays an error message.

 Use case ends.